-On purchase, receive files + gallery + serial + notes
+On purchase, receive frog brushes + gallery + serial + notes

 The Photoshop frog brushes are for use in most applications.
-The ABR files are for PS but the PNG files can be used as strokes as well as images in virtually all applications.
+The ABRs are for PS but the PNG images can be used as strokes as well as images in virtually all applications.
 You can also just convert the PNG to TIFF etc

 They are easy to use and apply throughout the application.
-The set comes with the designs stored in the standard ABR format file as well as PNG.
+The set comes with them in the ABR as well as PNG.
 To load the presets into PS, go to the edit menu and the preset manager and select strokes.
-You can also use the file open command to load the ABR files in some cases though for some weird and wonderful leaping reason, the file open does not work with every version of PS and Elements.
-The best solution to opening the ABR file is to select a paint tool / dodge / smear / blur etc tool and then go to the palette and use the load / replace commands on the side of that palette to load all the varied poses of animals.
+You can also use the open command to load the ABRs in some cases though for some weird and wonderful leaping reason, the open does not work with every version of PS and Elements.
+The best solution to opening the ABR is to select a paint tool / dodge / smear / blur etc tool and then go to the palette and use the load / replace commands on the side of that palette to load all the varied poses of animals.

 The presets, once loaded, can be applied as a single dab or as a spray or as a continuous flow - this depends on the settings in the palette.
-This offers a massive range of options to apply the dabs such as scatter the designs, apply with varying colors of weird and wonderful sickly designs and more.
+This offers a massive range of options to apply the dabs such as scatter the dabs, apply with varying colors and more.

-You can also use the palette to rotate the stroke so if you want the design to be upside down when you apply it (and why not), use the palette to rotate the design by 180 degrees or 90 degrees You can use the little rotation tool to rotate the stroke but personally I have always found it easier to enter 90 degrees in the angle field in the palette.
+You can also use the palette to rotate the stroke so if you want them to be upside down when you apply it (and why not), use the palette to rotate them by 180 degrees or 90 degrees You can use the little rotation tool to rotate the stroke but personally I have always found it easier to enter 90 degrees in the angle field in the palette.
 Other settings such as roundness can be used to squeeze the life out of a poor animal (no actual animals are harmed!)

 Use as a layer

-If you wish you can use the designs only in the PNG format and place the file into PS as a layer.
-The layer is set as a smart object (with the recent versions of PS) and you can then combine the designs in countless ways to create many unique and wonderful artworks.
-The designs can also have live effects applied such as blurs, filter gallery effects and more as well as the standard bevel / shadow / stroke effects.
-As a layer, the shape can also be just used as one part of a design.
+If you wish you can use them only in the PNG and place the file into PS as a layer.
+The layer is set as a smart object (with the recent versions of PS) and you can then combine them in countless ways to create many unique and wonderful artworks.
+They can also have live effects applied such as blurs, filter gallery effects and more as well as the standard bevel / shadow / stroke effects.
+As a layer, the shape can also be just used as one part of the stroke.

-The example above shows a stroke applied to a layer (a new layer) and then layer effects applied to the design - could easily be wood, metallic, gel or a text effect but in this case a satin and color effects and shadow are applied to the design.
-The stroke can then be saved and used and applied either as a new stroke or as an object (sadly, PS has no object library to store snippets of designs that can be re-used such as in a live effect of an vector shape or dynamic floater)
+The example above shows a stroke applied to a layer (a new layer) and then layer effects applied to the - could easily be wood, metallic, gel or a text effect but in this case a satin and color effects and shadow are applied.
+The stroke can then be saved and used and applied either as a new stroke or as an object (sadly, PS has no object library to store snippets that can be re-used such as in a live effect of an vector shape or dynamic floater)

 All the strokes were created in the excellent Poser application version 8 (though it is now up to 9 and also SR3).
-The designs were all rendered in a variety of different poses and angles as well as using my favourite renders, scratchy renders (I wish Poser would add more options for that).
-Those renders were then saved as PNG files which were then imported into version 6 and saved as a ABR file via an action which imports all the PNG files in and saves them via the edit menu - reasonably quick way of doing it instead of repeatedly going to the edit menu for each file.
+They were all rendered in a variety of different poses and angles as well as using my favourite renders, scratchy renders (I wish Poser would add more options for that).
+Those renders were then saved as PNG images which were then imported into version 6 and saved as a ABR via an action which imports all the PNG images in and saves them via the edit menu - reasonably quick way of doing it instead of repeatedly going to the edit menu for each file.

 What can I do with them ??

 Use to create ommercial as well as personal work, you can use the items to create new items that can be used to create items for sale CU4CU.
-You can use them to create logos, books, illustrations, adverts, documentation, textiles, web page designs, packaging, cards, animal designs and much more.
-Any questions, please let us know via email@example.com
+You can use them to create logos, books, illustrations, adverts, documentation, textiles, web pages, packaging, cards, animals and much more.
+Any questions, please let us know via firstname.lastname@example.org